boyuanzheng010/boyuanzheng010.github.io/index.md

 ## Research Interests

 I am interested in developing **language agents** that can free human beings from tedious tasks and assist with decision making, especially web agents.
-I focus on multiple aspects and constructing relevant benchmarks spinning this goal:
+I focus on multiple aspects spinning this goal:
-(1) Developing benchmarks to provide playgrounds for agent research (e.g. Mind2Web); (2) Grounding LMMs/LMMs to the target environments (e.g. SeeAct: Grounding to webpage image details );
+- Grounding LMMs/LMMs to the target environments (e.g. SeeAct: Grounding to webpage image details );
-(3) Multimodality: Leverage multimodal models capable of understanding image and video;
+- Multimodality: Leverage multimodal models capable of understanding image and video;
-(4) Agent Safety

-- **Grounding and Planning:** Web Agent, Grounding, Planning, Security
-- **Multimodality:** With the increase of accessible image and video, what power can this brings?
-- **Agent Safety:**
+- Agent Safety: Agent can enlarge the security of the LLMs/LMMs it based on.
+We need

 ## News